iszczesniak/cpp/categories/index.md

 ### A temporary as an exception

-An expression with a temporary can be an argument of the `throw` instruction, in which case that argument is an rvalue.
+An expression with a temporary can be an argument of the `throw` instruction, in which case that expression is an rvalue.
 If a catch block catches the exception by a reference, the expression with that reference name is an lvalue even though the reference is bound to an rvalue.